Average reduction in contract cycle times observed after adoption

 Electronic signature is no longer an IT project.
 It has become a contractual infrastructure.
 Organisations that treat it as such — with the rigour, governance and durability given to infrastructure — get the most out of it.

-Leave your email to receive the PDF and a monthly watch (2 emails per month maximum) on electronic signature, the eIDAS regulation and market developments.
-One-click unsubscribe.
+Leave your email address to receive the PDF and monthly monitoring (2 emails / month maximum) on electronic signature, eIDAS regulation and market developments.
+Unsubscribe in one click.

 GDPR compliance: your data is processed by Certyneo (EU hosting).
 See our privacy policy.